joshmedeski/t-smart-tmux-session-manager/README.md

 - [x] Add docs
 - [x] Add help flag with basic documentation (`t -h`)
 - [x] List tmux sessions
+- [x] Add option to start a session for any directory under the home dir
 - [ ] Publish YouTube video on how to install it
 - [ ] Save zoxide entries selected from t script (with sqlite?)
 - [ ] Allow user to overwrite options (ex: `set -g @t-smart-tmux-session-manager-options "-p --reverse`)